OCA/maintainer-quality-tools/git/README.md

 sudo pip install pylint --upgrade
 ```

+You can learn a option of how to use it with this [video](https://asciinema.org/a/24642)
+You can pause video and select a section to copy text.

 You can bypass these checks setting environment variable NOLINT before calling
 commit, e.g, `NOLINT=1 git commit`.